-OMI offers different products in different regions and some of the products available in the UK are very good.
-However, this review is based on the Dublin / IOM based Offshore Old Mutual International (OMI) Executive Bond products exclusively.
-OMI provides investment solutions for expatriate and local customers around the world, including Africa, Asia, mainland Europe, Latin America, the Middle East and the United Kingdom.
+This review is based on the Isle of Man based Offshore/International Old Mutual International (OMI) Executive Bond products exclusively.
+OMI provides investment solutions for both expatriates and the local markets around the world, including Africa, Asia, mainland Europe, Latin America, the Middle East and the United Kingdom.

-The Old Mutual International Executive Redemption Bond is an offshore, whole of life assurance policy providing benefits on death of the relevant life assured (or ‘bond’) that accepts single premiums.
+The Old Mutual International Executive Redemption Bond is an offshore, whole of life policy (or ‘bond’) that accepts single premiums.
 The Executive Redemption Bond is a capital redemption contract with a 99-year fixed term.
 It continues until the end of the term unless cashed in earlier.
 At the end of the term the bond has a guaranteed value of at least twice the premium amount you have paid (less any withdrawals or surrenders).

 The ERB bond is issued in the form of a single policy or several separate polices known as a “cluster of polices”.
 The initial charging term is fixed (based upon the charging structure agreed) at the time of the policy activation and this cannot be varied or waived; therefore, early encashment of the policy results in a “surrender charge” or “early withdrawal charge”.

-If you are considering a Old Mutual International (OMI) Executive Bond then ensure you fully understand the local taxation position and weigh any benefits against its lack of flexibility, access and charges which are often not explained.
-The type of funds available are also down to the adviser as to whether they are “cheap” or “expensive” versions which relates to what the adviser is seeking to earn.
+If you are considering a Old Mutual International (OMI) Executive Bond then ensure you fully understand the local taxation position and weigh any benefits against flexibility requirements, access and charges.

 Many international investors find managing a portfolio of funds an administrative burden.
 With the International Executive Redemption Bond, Old Mutual International takes care of this by establishing a portfolio of Old Mutual International funds within the account and managing any paperwork on your behalf.

-The Executive Redemption Bond provides flexibility and freedom of choice, through access to a wide range of investment asset types.
+The Executive Redemption Bond provides flexibility and freedom of choice, through access to a wide range of investment asset types from multiple providers.

 This wide investment choice is known as open architecture.
 It enables you to invest in mutual funds, stocks and shares, fixed-interest securities, multi- currency deposits, hedge funds, structured notes, exchange-traded funds and other alternative investment, which means you can customise your portfolio precisely to your individual needs and preferences, without having to compromise in order to fit in with pre-set rules and parameters.